WilkinGames/arsenal-online-server/README.md

 ## API

-This servers also acts an API endpoint.
+This server also acts an API endpoint.

 For more info, see the Arsenal Online API: https://arsenalonline.net/api